Our Responsible Business Practices

 - Can be safely composted, worm-farmed or buried in soil at end of life, thereby diverting textile waste from landfill

 Our materials are sourced worldwide to be 100% botanically circular, leaving no negative environmental impact at end of life.
 We survey our suppliers for their environmental and social practices.
-We use NO spandex, polyester or nylon, even in our sewing thread, elastic and labelling.
+We use NO spandex, polyester or nylon, even in our sewing thread, elastic and labelling, which means our products are 100% plastic-free.
 Our unconventional materials are outlined below: